The Chemical and Physical Basis of the Biological World

 We encourage Community College and other transfer students to major in Biochemistry and Molecular Biology.
 Transfer students cannot apply directly into the Biochemistry and Molecular Biology major, but instead will transfer into the Biological Sciences major.
 To be eligible to transfer subsequently from the Biological Sciences major into the Biochemistry and Molecular Biology major, a student must have completed 3 quarters in residence at UCI, have taken at least six required four unit courses in Biological Sciences, Chemistry, Math and/or Physics (including labs and eligible electives) and earned a GPA of 3.0 or above in those courses.

-In accordance with this principle, a UCI student transferring from outside of Biological Sciences is also required to transfer initially into the Biological Sciences major.
+In accordance with this principle, a UC Irvine student transferring from outside of Biological Sciences is also required to transfer initially into the Biological Sciences major.
 Subsequent eligibility to transfer into the Biochemistry and Molecular Biology major will be as described for other Biological Science majors.

 Accelerated Tracks